 Another excellent Adidas karate shoes, the Kick is a great choice for students or teachers who want protection without getting too bogged down.
 Sometimes, shoes can get in the way of training.
 These are so sleek and lightweight, that won’t be an issue at all.

-Rather, you get a soft shoes that almost feels like wearing nothing at all.
+Rather, you get soft shoes that almost feel like wearing nothing at all.
 The rubber sole does a great job of letting you plant, the PU material is as strong as you would expect, and the pivot points enable you to turn or spin right away.

 - Best For: Toughness